indexed-xyz/docs/docs/examples/databend.md

 title: Databend Cloud
 ---

-In this document we'll show how to set up a simple data pipeline to load data from indexed.xyz to databend cloud and perform data analysis through SQL.
+In this document we'll show how to set up a simple data pipeline to load data from indexed.xyz to Databend Cloud and perform analysis with SQL.

-Currently we are under Beta Access and You could easily take a trial on databend cloud thourgh the [link](https://app.databend.com/)
+Currently, Databend Cloud is under beta access, and offers a trial with $200 credit on their [homepage](https://app.databend.com/)

 ## Load data from indexed.xyz

-Currently all files stored in indexed.xyz in under [cloudflare R2](https://www.cloudflare.com/products/r2/), and we are using prefix `9d` for the demo.

-We would use databend [worksheet](https://docs.databend.com/using-databend-cloud/worksheet) to run all queries with the XSmall instance.
+Indexed.xyz file sare stored in [cloudflare R2](https://www.cloudflare.com/products/r2/), and for this example, we'll be using the prefix `9d` for the demo.
+We can set up a Databend [worksheet](https://docs.databend.com/using-databend-cloud/worksheet) to run all queries with an XSmall instance.

-At First, we need to add indexed.xyz R2 as a databend [stage](https://docs.databend.com/sql/sql-commands/ddl/stage/).
+First, we need to add indexed.xyz R2 as a Databend [stage](https://docs.databend.com/sql/sql-commands/ddl/stage/).

 ```sql
 CREATE STAGE r2_stage